Using Google Analytics to measure SEO success

 Once you’ve set up your Google Analytics account it’s time to start filtering through the heaps of information now at your fingertips.
 There are endless ways of presenting the information that Google Analytics provides and it is dependent on your own website which information is more pertinent to you and what you want to see when you first log in.

+By clicking reports in the left navigational bar and viewing your reports snapshot, you will find your insights, providing Analytics Intelligence.
 Google Analytics Intelligence detects significant anomalies in your traffic patterns and then reports these back to you in the form of alerts.
 These may be blindingly obvious or quite subtle and can help to prevent you spending hours poring over the data – an algorithm does the stats for you.

 There are two alert types in Analytics; automatic and custom.
 Automatic alerts are generated whenever Google detects a sudden change in the traffic pattern to your website.
 Custom alerts allow you to define certain parameters yourself.

-Sources of traffic
+Sources of Traffic

 Direct traffic will be people typing your web address directly into the search bar, they will have either visited your site before or read or heard about it offline.
 Referrals are clicks on links from other websites.
 Knowing which sites are sending you the most traffic will potentially influence your online marketing activities.

 With so much data provided it’s easy to be overwhelmed.
-There’s more information on using Google Analytics here but the best way to learn about Google Analytics is to get stuck in and play around with it.
+There’s more information on using Google Analytics here, but the best way to learn about Google Analytics is to get stuck in and play around with it.
 You’ll soon pick out the most important information for your own site.

 If you’d like more information on Google Analytics, or for more help managing your website, get in touch with Bespoke Digital for tips, tricks, and expert advice.

 If you have any comments or questions about this post, or would like to discuss a specific issue with your site, please get in touch using the form below.

 And connect with us on social media to stay upto date with our latest news: